Siege of Viborg (1710): Previous attempts

 Russia had made a previous attempt to capture Viborg; in October 1706, a siege corps was sent there under the command of Robert (Roman) Bruce.
 On 22 October, mortars were placed and the bombardment began, which continued for four days and caused five fires in the fort at Viborg.
 After the bombardment, Russian forces retreated to Saint Petersburg after commanders realized that a siege could not be carried out without naval support and larger cannon.
 Also, autumn was not considered a suitable time for siege operations.
 The idea to reattempt a capture of Viborg was first proposed by Peter the Great in 1708, but rejected by the military due to the recent Swedish offensive.

 Russian attack

 Peter's plan for the second siege of Viborg involved a combination of land and sea forces, and the fort was to be taken by a prolonged siege.
 By February 1710, a specialized siege corps had been assembled on Kotlin Island.
 This time, the Russian attack came in two stages.
 On 2 March 1710, General Apraksin received orders to attack Viborg, and he planned to move out by 15 March.
 However, on 16 March, he was still on Kotlin Island, from where he wrote to Robert Bruce that he was departing on "the day of tomorrow".
-In fact, he only set out on 21 March, arriving with the cavalry on that same day at Vyborg; the infantry and cannon arrived the next day.
+In fact, he only set out on 21 March, arriving with the cavalry on that same day at Viborg; the infantry and cannon arrived the next day.